jinbytes/Jinbytes/README.md

 ## About

-I sit at an unusual intersection — **institutional finance background** (all of the certifications + Master degree in the US.) meets **solo product builder** shipping TypeScript every day.
+I sit at an unusual intersection — **institutional finance background** meets **solo product builder** shipping TypeScript every day.
 Lattice is the thesis behind that hybrid: tools should compress decision-making for people who think in spreadsheets *and* people who think in code.

 7+ years across **private credit, real estate, and alternatives** at institutional shops across the world.
 Now spending those instincts on a different game — building infrastructure for Korea's AI builder ecosystem.

-Open to conversations with **indie hackers, MCP / Claude Code obsessives, AI native users, financial professionals, and folks experimenting with AI workflows**.
+Open to conversations with **indie hackers, MCP / Claude Code obsessives, financial professionals, and folks experimenting with AI workflows**.

 ---